MariamTarek22/React-Redux-Cart-App/README.md

   - **Remove from Cart:** Remove products from the cart.
   - **Increment Quantity:** Increase the quantity of a product.
   - **Decrement Quantity:** Decrease the quantity or remove the product if quantity is zero.
+  - **Clear Cart:** Clear cart items.
+  - **Product Availability:** shown if item is out of stock after quantity and Product instock count change.
+  - ** The cart updates in real-time, and changes are reflected in the local storage.

 - **State Management:**
   - **React.js with Redux**
   - Efficient state management and automatic updates